lts-rad/helstrom-bound-vs-bb84-cascade/README.md

 - Eve must obey the laws of quantum mechanics
 - Eve must compute in polynomial time and memory (and so must Alice and Bob for error correction)
 - We assume no side channels or imperfections in Alice and Bob’s equipment
-- Alice never sends more or less than 1.0 photon (with some physical implementation), so PNS (photon number splitting attacks) do not apply.
+- Alice never ~ amplitude 1.0 photons as weak coherent pulses. this attack differs than PNS though as it uses generalized measurement
 - For simplicity, we assume a zero noise channel between Alice and Eve, and a zero noise channel between Eve and Bob.
 - Under normal conditions when Eve is not present, Alice and Bob expect and accept an error rate threshold.
 - Alice and Bob perform one-way 4-state BB84 with prepare & measure